bmrussell/LGBattery/README.md

 ## LGHUB API

-From a combination of black-box poking about and the author cited above:
+From a combination of black-box poking about and the author cited above.
+SysInternals strings utility revealed these listed [endpoints](endpoints.md).

 ### Connecting to the API
 1. Open a web socket to `ws://localhost:9010` with the following headers: